 Practical Application of PRMS (Petroleum Resources Management System)

-This 2-day course allows an in-depth look at the framework, classifications and applications of SPE’s Petroleum Resources Management System (PRMS).
+This course allows an overview and in-depth look at the framework, classifications and applications of SPE’s Petroleum Resources Management System (PRMS).
 Participants will gain a solid understanding of this valuable resource management tool.
-Topics include:

 Why You Should Attend